ApryseSDK/pdftron-react-native/README.md

 ```

 ##### importBookmarkJson
 Imports user bookmarks to the document.
-The input needs to be a valid bookmark JSON format, for example {"0":"Page 1"}.
+The input needs to be a valid bookmark JSON format.

 Parameters: